-The packaging industry continues to be a hotbed of innovation, with activity driven by rising environmental awareness, urbanisation, and sustainability, and the growing importance of technologies, such as connected packaging, sustainable/eco-friendly packaging, and active packaging.
-In the last three years alone, there have been over 310,000 patents filed and granted in the packaging industry, according to GlobalData’s report on Environment Sustainability in Packaging: Waterproof organic packaging paper.
+The packaging industry continues to be a hotbed of patent innovation.
+Activity is driven by rising environmental awareness, urbanization, and sustainability, and the growing importance of technologies, such as connected packaging, sustainable/eco-friendly packaging, and active packaging.
+In the last three years alone, there have been over 427,000 patents filed and granted in the packaging industry, according to GlobalData’s report on Environment sustainability in packaging: antibacterial waterproof packaging.

-According to GlobalData’s Technology Foresights, which plots the S-curve for the packaging industry using innovation intensity models built on over 87,000 patents, there are 80+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which uses over 77,000 patents to analyze innovation intensity for the packaging industry, there are 30+ innovation areas that will shape the future of the industry.

-Waterproof organic packaging paper is a key innovation area in environmental sustainability
+Antibacterial waterproof packaging is a key innovation area in environmental sustainability

 Waterproof organic packaging paper refers to the paper packaging type that does not get damaged when exposed to water.
 Moreover, being organic makes it an environmentally friendly packaging material.